Positivity-preserving and entropy-bounded discontinuous Galerkin method for the chemically reacting, compressible Euler equations. Part II: The multidimensional case: Introduction

+In this paper, we extend the solver to two and three spatial dimensions.
 Our main contributions are as follows: \begin{itemize} \item The mathematical framework in Part I~\citep{Chi22} is enhanced to account for curved, multidimensional elements of arbitrary shape.
 Our multidimensional extension further generalizes current multidimensional positivity-preserving/entropy-bounded DG schemes in the literature~\citep{Zha10,Zha12,Lv15_2,Jia18} by relaxing restrictions on the volume and surface quadrature rules, physical modeling, polynomial order of the geometric approximation, and/or numerical flux function.
-We also discuss how to deal with curved elements in the reaction step. \item We propose strategies to maintain compatibility with the procedures introduced in~\citep{Joh20_2} to preserve pressure equilibrium, which is less straightforward than in one dimension. \item We compute complex, large-scale detonation-wave problems in two and three dimensions with detailed chemistry.
+We also discuss how to deal with curved elements in the reaction step. \item We propose strategies to maintain compatibility with the procedures introduced in~\citep{Joh20_2} to preserve pressure equilibrium, which is less straightforward than in one dimension.
+We compute the advection of a thermal bubble in two dimensions to determine whether pressure equilibrium can be maintained when using curved elements (not considered in~\citep{Joh20_2}). \item We compute complex, large-scale detonation-wave problems in two and three dimensions with detailed chemistry.
 Enforcement of only the positivity property often fails to provide adequate stabilization (even with artificial viscosity), while enforcing an entropy bound enables robust calculations on coarse meshes. \end{itemize}